peterdresslar/emergent-firms-model/README.md

 This repository contains analysis and extensions of the Emergent Firms Model originally developed by J M Applegate.
 The base model explores how firms emerge from individual agents' utility-maximizing behaviors, including effects of capital constraints and lending.

+## What's New in Version 1.0.1

+### Refactor for Standalone Runability

+- **Enhanced Execution Options**:
+  - The experiment wrapper was replaced with the `__main__` entry point: `action(...)` now initializes all logic so that it can be imported and called by external scripts without using libs.
+  - You can still set variables in the model file and call simulations directly via `python EmergentFirmsModel.py`
+- **Flexible File Handling**:
+  - New directory/path inputs
+  - Configurable output locations via `path` and `experiment` parameters
+- **Model Integrity**:
+  - Apart from the new Debt Awareness logic (described below), all model logic is preserved with some small Python 3.11 compatibility updates

+### Debt Awareness Enhancements

+- **debt_awareness** (default: `True`)
+  - When `True`: Agents consider loan repayability within loan term
+  - When `False`: Agents use original model's naive borrowing
+- **loan_repayment_lookahead**
+  - Specifies future timesteps agents consider for loan repayment
+  - Acts as effective loan term
+  - Higher values indicate higher risk tolerance
+- **lendingrate**
+  - Aligned with model's monthly churn rate
+  - Churn default and lendingrate defaults were tweaked to be more in line with each other.
+Note that with the new Debt Awareness option they are related in a way they otherwise were not before.
+- **loan_cap**
+  - Optional limit on total loan amounts
+  - Disabled by default
+  - Prevents runaway debt scenarios

+These enhancements make the model more realistic by implementing practical lending constraints and allowing experimentation with different debt awareness scenarios.

 ## Original Model

 The original version of this model is preserved in the `original-v1.0.0` branch.
 This represents the initial implementation as uploaded to CoMSES/OpenABM and serves as a reference point for all subsequent development.